 I'm pretty handy with a sewing machine too so I've done my best to continue the trend of homemade costumes.
 So far my coop-de-gras was a mermaid costume that I made for Eveybug when she was just a month old.
 The costume was essentially just a sock with fins but it was cute.

-A few years ago my brother got into creating his own chain mail armor.
+brother got into creating his own chain mail armor.
 He has made several suits including a nice one for Aaron.
 I got interested in creating one for myself.
 However, I wanted to create a samurai armor.
 Rather than being made of large metal plates or from small interlaced rings like some, samurai armor consists of several small tiles laced together with miles of cords.

-So I got online and found a site on how to make very authentic armor.
+a site on how to make very authentic armor.
 This guy actually studied in Japan and makes and restores museum pieces.
 He really knows his stuff.
 Official samurai armor is made from lacquered leather tiles.
 However, most model replicas use plastic tiles and still achieve a nice effect.
 Stephen found a guy who could make some tiles for me and last year he got me a couple hundred tiles for Christmas.

 Well I've finally gotten around to lacing these puppies together.
 I quickly found out that I'm going to need about four times as many in order to complete the armor.
 I've just about finished the chest plate and then I'll have to get some more tiles before I can continue.